 My husband is 5’ 20” tall.

 Who is Ann and why does she write?

 Writing is like going to Grandma’s attic where nothing is connected and everything is covered with cobwebs.
 A pair of high-heeled satin-covered shoes sits next to a stack of baby chicken boxes—big holes on the sides, tall enough for one pullet.
 A broken-framed picture lies in a stray dresser drawer next to a huge wooden squeaky-wheeled push-chair.

 When I look at those satin shoes, I wonder who might have worn them.
 Maybe my Auntie Franc squeezed her feet into them for a fancy party where she wanted to meet a nice young gentleman.
 Would it have been my Uncle Maurice, whom she married eventually?
 And what about the wooden wheel chair?
 My great-grandfather Carlson might have used it.
 Did he live with his son, my grandfather, in this house?
 The chicken boxes bring back memories, too.
 I recall cute tiny, fuzzy yellow birds and the tiny peep-peeps sounds they made when Grandma brought them home from the hatchery.
-Any of these random attic items have their own individual, personal stories—fact or fiction—and are waiting to be connected to something in the present.
+Any of these random attic items have their own personal stories—fact or fiction—and are waiting to be connected to something in the present.

 Just like random items in the attic, writers aren’t all the same either.
 Some are young while some are old.
 They can be tall or short, fat or skinny, bored or excited, or feeling sad, mad, or glad.
 I have been all those things—young, old, short, tall, fat, skinny, sad, mad, and glad.
 But what I have found is that writing helps me connect bored to excited and sad to glad.
 Writing makes me feel alive.